ekaraali/Autoencoder/README.md

 # Introduction

-This repo has an original Encoder - Decoder architecture consisted of Conv2D and Pooling layers, and a classifier that is solely multilayer perceptron.
-This model includes total **7000** images.
+This repo has an original Encoder - Decoder architecture consisting of Conv2D and Pooling layers, and a classifier that is solely multilayer perceptron.
+This model includes a total of **7000** images.

-  - 6000 images are spared for training whereas remaining 1000 images are utilized for testing the model.
+  - 6000 images are spared for training whereas the remaining 1000 images are utilized for testing the model.
   - This model is trained with the following parameters:
     - Loss function -> MSE Loss (Autoencoder) ve CrossEntropy Loss (Multilayer Perceptron)
     - Optimizer -> Adam